CRollins6020/CRollins6020/Training-Materials/create-a-dashboard-in-apache-superset.md

 2. Give it a title:
    🧾 _“Product Performance Dashboard”_
 3. Add your two charts to the dashboard canvas:
-    - Drag from `Your Charts` into the layout area
+    - Drag from `Your Charts` into the layout
-4. Arrange the charts side-by-side or in a column
+4. Arrange charts side-by-side or in a column

 ⚠️ *Warning:* Unsaved dashboards will be lost on refresh.
 Click `Save` frequently to avoid losing your progress.